beancount/ledger2beancount/docs/contributing.md

 or send a `git format-patch` patch (series) to the authors via email (see the `AUTHORS` file).

-Please move sure you add a test case under `tests` and update the documentation (`docs/manual.md`, and possibly `README.md` and `examples/illustrated.md`).
+Please make sure you add a test case under `tests` and update the documentation (`docs/manual.md`, and possibly `README.md` and `examples/illustrated.md`).